 Established in memory of Scott Benson as a thoughtful tribute that celebrates all that he meant to Country Day.
 The Scott Benson Scholarship Fund will provide four years of financial aid for an Upper School Student who excels in both academics and athletics.
 It will allow qualified students who could otherwise not afford a Country Day education, a chance for a life-shaping opportunity.

-Established by Jim and Josie Shuford to provide financial assistance to a minority student who would otherwise not be able to attend Country Day.
+Established by Jim and Josie Shuford to provide financial assistance to a student who will enhance our efforts to increase diversity and inclusion on campus.

 Established in 1996 by Robert C. and Louise (Beth) Brown '63 Boyd (former trustee) and their children R. Carr Boyd Jr. '92, Brantley Boyd Siegel '94, and Caroline Boyd Foto '99, this fund provides financial assistance to a deserving and qualified student entering grade eight or above who otherwise would be unable to attend Country Day.